Heads up! This post may contain compensated links which means I get a small tip for telling you about awesome stuff I love!🤘

 I have no pets of my own, no mortgage, no kids, not even many houseplants.

-Just over a year ago I moved away from the business of handcrafted accessories and toward freelance social media marketing.
+Just over a year ago, I moved away from the business of handcrafted accessories and toward freelance social media marketing.

-House sitting seems like a nice way to ease into becoming a local nomad before doing any international roaming.
+Long term house sitting seems like a nice way to ease into becoming a local nomad before doing any international roaming.

-To me, it sounds like it would be an adventure to live in a different house in a different neighborhood every 2-3 months, exploring the area, feeling like a traveller, spending time with pets while working at home, and all without the full responsibility of owning them!
+I LOVE exploring the area, feeling like a traveler, spending time with pets while working at home, and all without the full responsibility of owning them!

-My Pet & House Sitting Test-Run
+My Pet & Long Term House Sitting Test-Run

 So, what happened is that a friend posted in a community Facebook group asking if anyone could pet and house sit for her friend for two weeks.
 I jumped at the opportunity, and of course, being a trusted, long-time friend, was immediately recommended.